DR Congo Ebola outbreak officially ends

-Felix Kabange Numbi said that the country's health ministry worked closely in cooperation with Doctors Without Borders, the U.S. Centers for Disease Control and Prevention, and the World Health Organization to stop the outbreak, AFP
+Felix Kabange Numbi said that the country's health ministry worked closely in cooperation with Doctors Without Borders, the U.S. Centers for Disease Control and Prevention, and the World Health Organization to stop the outbreak, AFP reports.

 The epidemic began in the Democratic Republic of Congo's northeastern Orientale Province.